What Should I Do When a Student Cheats?

 However, when students fall off the academic integrity wagon, it’s really not about you, and taking it personally is likely to make things worse.

-Lang will draw on his years of teaching experience and the research he conducted while authoring the noted text Cheating Lessons: Learning from Academic Dishonesty.
+The presenter will draw on his years of teaching experience and the research he conducted while authoring the noted text Cheating Lessons: Learning from Academic Dishonesty.

 This fast-paced and focused session will cover: